 - Spicykick: Incorporate diced jalapeños or a sprinkle of red pepper flakes into the boudin sausage meat for an extra spicy version.

 - Seafood spin: Substitute traditional pork boudin with shrimp or crawfish boudin for a delightful pescatarian option.

-- Sweet and savory: Drizzle a bit of honey or maple syrup over the finished kolaches for a unique sweet and savory experience.
+- Sweet and savory: Drizzle honey or maple syrup over the finished kolaches for a unique, sweet and savory experience.

 - Vegetarian friendly: Use plant-based sausage to enjoy a vegetarian version of boudine kolache.